 - I would have loved to also add some soft sole Robeez to the feet of this bunny!

 I absolutely love the way that it turned out!
+This is a great example of a perfect baby shower gift!
 Everything here can totally be used for the baby (minus some rubber bands and ribbon.)
-In fact, you could top this off by also giving a diaper bag or diaper backpack that will carry most of this baby gear!
+In fact, you could top this off by also giving a diaper bag or diaper backpack that will carry most of this baby gear and any extra diapers you have!
 So if you purchase bags of diapers to make one of these, check out these reviews on the best backpack diaper bags.

 My little niece or nephew is already so spoiled!!
 I love getting baby gear – especially now that I no longer need it for myself but still love shopping for it!
 I’m sure this will be the fun conversation piece at the baby shower and honestly can’t wait to both give it to my sister-in-law and and show it off. 😉

 Another fun idea to do after the baby shower is to collect all of the cards and make a cute baby shower card collage out of them to hang in the babies room.
 That way the cards won’t just get recycled after the thank-you notes are written and a cute wall hanging can be made out of them instead!